Moses-Ian/IanNet/Docs/CreatingANewLayer.md

 ### Override InitCpu

-This function allocates space for the arrays that will be available on the Cpu.
-This is important for input and output layers.
-For hidden layers, these arrays are for debugging.
-If you are using arrays that are not available in the superclass, be sure to define them now.
-Since our example does not use many of the available arrays, we can save space by not allocating them.
-Be sure to define any other values required to define the architecture.
+This function prepares data that will be used by the Cpu.
+Generally, this is preparation for upcoming build steps.

 ```csharp
 public class Softmax1D : Layer1D